General Election Information

 - You can also view an Open Meetings Report from the Ombudsperson.

 Election SignsCandidates are now required to have contact information on all election signs.
 A phone number, mailing address or email address along with permission of the financial agent must be noted on each sign.
 More details will be handed out when candidates submit their nomination documents.

 Time Commitments for Council

-Council meets every Tuesday evening, usually beginning at 6:00 pm but times may vary.
-There may also been additional meetings.
+Council meets every Tuesday evening, usually beginning at 6:00 pm, but times may vary.
+There may also be additional meetings.
 View the Mayor and Council page for more information.

-For information of elector organization forms, please contact the Election Office at 604-467-7423 or via email.
+For information or elector organization forms, please contact the Election Office at 604-467-7423 or via email.